IANW-Projects/MatCL/README.md

  Usage information for the individual functions is available through the Matlab `help` command (e.g. `help cl_get_devices`) and the documentation browser (e.g. `doc cl_get_devices`).

-- Enumerate OpenCL Devices:
+- Enumerate OpenCL Devices (returns a list whose i-th entry corresponds to the i-th OpenCL device):
   `[names,dev_class,max_mem,max_wg_size,max_local_work_size,compute_units]=cl_get_devices;`
   - `names`: Names of all available devices
   - `dev_class`: The device class (CPU, GPU or Other for other or unknown Accelerators)
   - `max_mem`: The available device memory in bytes
   - `max_wg_size`: Max. size of OpenCL work group
   - `max_local_work_size`: Max. size of work items
-  - `compute_units`: Number of compute units (i.e. CPU cores) of the device
+  - `compute_units`: Number of compute units (e.g. CPU cores) of the device

 - Build Kernel:
   `[comp_time,kernels]=cl_run_kernel(ocl_dev_id,'kernel_url.cl','defines');`
-  - `comp_time`: Time it took to compile the kernels
+  - `comp_time`: Microseconds it took to compile the kernels
   - `kernels`: List with names of all available kernels

   - `ocl_dev_id`: ID of the OpenCL device to be used